sebawita/tutorial-ng-add-nativescript/readme.md

   </ActionBar>
   ```

-As a container we could use a `StackLayout` and position it into `ScrollView` to provied scrollable area when the ocontent is larger than its bounds
+As a container we could use a `StackLayout` and position it inside a `ScrollView` to provide a scrollable area when the ocontent is larger than its bounds.

   ```html
   <ScrollView>